 Front section where a wooden bow should be.
 Both corners gone.

 Right and left lower sections with brackets.
 Riveted with aluminium rivets.
-Rather crude.

 Overall inside view.
 Looks like a rather large section was replaced.
 This section is also quite old, if not, just as old as the rest.